Betsy DeVos Suggests HBCUs Are ‘Pioneers’ Of ‘School Choice’

 Unfortunately, a majority of the colleges and universities established under the act were either closed to or “uninviting to” black students.
 Therefore, the Morrill Land-Grant Act was revised in 1890 to stipulate “that states using federal land-grant funds must either make their schools open to both blacks and whites or allocate money for segregated black colleges to serve as an alternative to white schools.”

-A total of sixteen higher education institutions were established exclusively for black students Under the revised Morrill Land-Grant Act.
+A total of 16 higher education institutions were established exclusively for black students Under the revised Morrill Land-Grant Act.
 Several other black colleges, which were sponsored by organizations including the American Missionary Association and the Freedmen’s Bureau, were established throughout the south in the late 1800s and early 1900s to serve the freed slaves and their children.

-Historian Marybeth Gasman confirmed many of the HBCUs “started in church basements… in old schoolhouses… in people’s homes,” and were initially established to “provide just basic primary and secondary education” to freed slaves and their children.
+Historian Marybeth Gasman confirmed many of the HBCUs “started in church basements… in old schoolhouses… in people’s homes” and were initially established to “provide just basic primary and secondary education” to freed slaves and their children.
 However, by the early 1900s, the institutions evolved to become some of the best in the nation.

 Education Secretary Betsy DeVos’ statement on black universities sparks uproar https://t.co/pgvHu26EsM pic.twitter.com/jBi8DGX5JU